zydou/arti/doc/dev/notes/memory-limit.md

     ReceiverDropped,
   }
   impl Drop for ReceiverState<T> {
-    // no need to tell quota tracker, dropping the Participation clones will do that self.collapse_notify.drain(). call(CollapseReason::ReceiverDropped)
+    // no need to tell quota tracker, dropping the Account clones will do that self.collapse_notify.drain(). call(CollapseReason::ReceiverDropped)

   // weak ref to queue, for implementing Participant to hook into memory system